RyanCCollins/techrapport.github.io/_posts/2015-10-14-popover-views-on-iphone.md

 ###Setting up the Presenting View Controller

 Within your main view controller class file, you will need to do the following:
-1. Make the main view controller folow the UIPopoverPresentationControllerDelegate protocol
+1. Make the main view controller follow the UIPopoverPresentationControllerDelegate protocol
 2. Implement the Popover Delegate function(s)
 3. Override the prepareForSegue method of the presenting view controller.